PeptideFox

 • 0.1–0.3% for ongoing facial use; 0.5–2% for scars

-• Nightly to face/neck for texture; twice-daily to scars for 8–12 weeks
+• Nightly to face/neck for texture; twice-daily to scars across 8–12 weeks

-• Separate from strong acids or high-strength retinoids
+• Separated from strong acids or high-strength retinoids

-• Layer after hydrating steps, before occlusive moisturizers
+• Layered after hydrating steps, before occlusive moisturizers

 The peptide reconstitution calculator converts vial concentration to exact syringe units.